pymeasure/leco-protocol/control_protocol.md

 After connecting to a Coordinator (`Co1`), a Component (`CA`) shall send a SIGNIN message indicating its Component name.
 The Coordinator shall indicate success/acceptance with an ACKNOWLEDGE response, giving the Namespace and other relevant information, or reply with an ERROR, e.g. if the Component name is already taken.
-In that case, the Coordinator may indicate a suitable still available variation on the indicated Component name.
+In that case, the Coordinator may indicate a suitable, still available variation on the indicated Component name.
 The Component may retry SIGNIN with a different chosen name.

 After a successful handshake, the Coordinator shall store the (zmq) connection identity and corresponding Component name in its {ref}`directory`.
 It shall also notify the other Coordinators in the network that this Component signed in, see {ref}`Coordinator coordination<coordinator-coordination>`.
-Similarly, the Component shall store the Namespace and use it from this moment to generate its Full name.
+Similarly, the Component shall store the Namespace and use it from this moment on, to generate its Full name.

 If a Component does send a message to someone without having signed in, the Coordinator shall refuse message handling and return an error.